 I snuck a peek inside twelve year old Danny’s black and white marble notebook.
 Frenzied drawings, scribbles.
 One stood out.
 A crude globe with cartoon bubbles.
 “Sick world, sick people,” in each of the bubbles, all 'round the earth.

-Edenwald had become violent.
-Once, if you had a fight, it stayed in the playground, on the sidewalk.
-Nobody chased you home.
+Edenwald had become a "war zone" after a decade of racial and gang-free peace.
+If you had a fight, it stayed in the playground, on the sidewalk.
+No gang chased you home.
 No one was armed.

 Four years before Danny Behind the Door, we did not have zip guns.
-Now we all knew how to make one.
+Now all knew how to make one.
 Unbroken car antennas were rare.
-They became the core of a crude handmade weapon.
+They were the core of a crude weapon.

 One metal car antenna, sized with a hacksaw blade, sanded to smooth out burrs, cradled a .22 caliber short, a piece of pine as handle, enough rubber bands to fiercely grip the barrel, more rubber bands for the bent nail that acted as detent-trigger-firing pin.
 Single shot.
-Some fired one time.
-A few damaged the hand of the holder.
+Some fired once.
+Unknown numbers injured the gun maker.
 Danny’s was cocked.

 Four years ago Danny was the one who brought presents home to our mother.

-He transformed from adventurer to brittle star.
+Danny transformed from explorer to brittle star.
 He still took things apart, a radio, an old telephone, anything with wires.
-But he was not the same.
+Indoors he was safe.